BaseMax/PikachuPixelCSS/README.md

 ### Other Similar Art Projects

-I'm not a artist, it was just a try to follow some related image.
+I'm not a artist, it was just a try to follow some related figure.

 - https://codepen.io/alkshendra/pen/NxRXZB
 - https://codepen.io/una/pen/oXXRgg/